Berkeley-MDes/tdf-fa23-Shameemah/README.md

 - how to transform geometries using move, rotation, mirror, etc.
 - how to link an existing Rhino model to a Grasshopper component
 - how to make a model in Grasshopper available in Rhino using 'bake'
-- how to make a model parametric using inputs such as the number slider
+- how to make a model parametric using inputs such as the number slider, panel, md slider, etc.

 ## Speculations ##